ZedMuir/myblog/_posts/2023-12-25-merry-christmas.md

 Keith has been my friend since I can remember and we have shared so many pivotal moments together.
 My fondest childhood memories all involve Keith and many more as we ventured into adulthood.

 Matt is one of the best people I know and is one of the best outcomes of me joining the Army.
-So many crazy moments during my wilder days he could have disowned me, yet like Keith, he stayed true and remained a true friend.
+So many crazy moments during my wilder days he could have disowned me, yet like Keith, he stayed true and remained a great friend.

 The most recent addition to my very short list is Richie.
 Although our history is limited when compared to that I have with Keith and Matt, we have had many great times and may they continue well in to the future.